rickhaigh/embsys320/assignment01a/readme.md

-#This project will output only the LR and PC registers
+# This uDebugger project will output only the LR and PC registers